SkylineCommunications/dataminer-docs/develop/CICD/Cross-Organisation/Github/GithubReusableWorkflows/Github_Reusable_Workflows_Automation_Master_Workflow.md

 Most reusable workflows require several arguments and secrets to be passed along.
 You can find which those are by opening the reusable workflow and looking at the 'inputs:' and 'secrets:' sections located at the top of the file.

-Alternatively we recommended you instead use one of the available [Starter Workflows](xref:github_starter_workflows) that in turn call one of our reusable workflows and are pre-filled with most of the arguments.
+However, we instead recommended to use one of the available [Starter Workflows](xref:github_starter_workflows) that in turn call one of our reusable workflows and are preconfigured with most of the arguments.

 For example:
 '''yaml